-- Church workers should recognise their limitations and not undertake any ministry that is beyond their competence or role (eg. therapeutic counselling, deliverance ministry, counselling victims of abuse and domestic violence or their perpetrators or giving legal advice).
-In such instances they should be referred to a professional or agency with the appropriate expertise. - Church workers should avoid behaviour that could give the impression of inappropriate favouritism or the encouragement of inappropriate special relationships.
+Church workers should recognise their limitations and not undertake any ministry that is beyond their competence or role (eg. therapeutic counselling, deliverance ministry, counselling victims of abuse and domestic violence or their perpetrators or giving legal advice).
+In such instances they should be referred to a professional or agency with the appropriate expertise.
+At all times such workers should have a designated person in the congregation (usually the vicar) from whom they will receive support and accountability.

-- Church workers should treat those with whom they minister or visit with respect, encouraging self-determination, independence and choice. - Extreme care should be taken when helping with physical needs, washing and toileting always respecting the choices of the individual concerned.
+- Church workers should avoid behaviour that could give the impression of inappropriate favouritism or the encouragement of inappropriate special relationships. - Church workers should treat those with whom they minister or visit with respect, encouraging self-determination, independence and choice. - Extreme care should be taken when helping with physical needs, washing and toileting always respecting the choices of the individual concerned.
 Care of an intimate nature should always be avoided unless to do so would cause extra and substantial harm. - Pastoral relationships can develop into romantic attachments and such situations should be handled sensitively but clearly.
 Workers need to recognise such a development and make it clear to both the person concerned and a supervisor or colleague.
 Alternative arrangements should be made for the on-going pastoral care of the person concerned. - Church workers should not undertake any pastoral ministry while they are under the influence of drink or non-prescribed drugs. - Church workers should normally undertake any new external (to the congregation) pastoral work in twos to assess any future possible risks.